mattmenard/flight_watcher/README.md

 3. Ensure your `settings.toml` is configured correctly.
 4. The board will automatically restart and begin searching for flights.

+## 🪲 Debugging
+Connect the Matrix Portal to your computer using USB and use [Putty](https://putty.org/index.html) or similar to connect to the Matrix Portal.
+If using Windows, find the COM port the portal is on using the device manager (if you're using Linux, you know how to find the COM port the device is on 😁), and setup a serial connection in Putty to that port at 115200.
+The code has a ton of print statements that will print out helpful messages about errors, flights it sees, weather updates, etc.

 ## 🧠 Technical Notes (Memory Management)

 The SAMD51 processor on the Matrix Portal M4 has limited RAM (192KB).
 To ensure stability, this script uses several advanced techniques: